 - Rumors flew during the first half of the Pokémon series' run that Ash's father was really Team Rocket's leader, Giovanni.
 This was discredited by canon in the updated remakes of the original games.
 A scientist at the end of the Rocket Warehouse mistook the main character (including the new female variation) for Giovanni's child, but then corrected himself, stating that said child has red hair.
 This seems to match the description of the rival from Gold, Silver, and Crystal.

-- The latest games confirm this.
+- Their remakes confirm this.
 A flashback sequence shows the second generation rival (Silver) talking to his dad, Giovanni.

 - Masaru's Disappeared Dad in Digimon Savers, Daimon Suguru, is second only to Hitlermo -- er, Kurata on the list of "Characters Most Instrumental in Driving the Plot."
 Li Jiang-Yu from Digimon Tamers may count — very important to the backstory and, eventually, the plot, but not very mysterious and definitely not missing.

-- In History's Strongest Disciple Kenichi, Miu's father is the leader of the organization of Evil Mentors YAMI and possible Big Bad of the series.
+- In Kenichi: The Mightiest Disciple, Miu's father is the leader of the organization of Evil Mentors YAMI and possible Big Bad of the series.
 He is also directly responsible for Miu's Missing Mom.